nathancarter/weblurch/doc/bugs-and-enhancements.md

    or by installing a workaround here.
 Although you've heard about the KeyUp and SetContent events that you're using in the Groups package, so you may be able to correct this problem partially with those events.
+   (We have updated to a newer version of TinyMCE, but not yet checked to see if this bug persists.)
  * Using the keyboard shortcut for New or Open on Mac triggers the Chrome behaviors on the Chrome File menu, not the TinyMCE behaviors on its File menu.
 See [my question about this on the TinyMCE forum,](